hookdeck/index-all-the-things/tutorial/README.md

             name=index_name,
             type=index_type,
         )
-        result = collection.create_search_index(model=index_model)
+        collection.create_search_index(model=index_model)

     else:
         print(f'Search index "{index_name}" already exists.
 Updating.')
-        result = collection.update_search_index(
-            name=index_name, definition=index_definition
-        )
-    return result
+        collection.update_search_index(name=index_name, definition=index_definition)
 ```

-This function checks if an index with the given name (`index_name`) already exists.
+This function checks if an index with the given `index_name` already exists.
 If it does not exist, it creates a new search index using the provided definition and type.
 If it exists, it updates the existing index with the new definition.

 Now, create a vector search index for embeddings: